Space elevator: Apparent gravitational field

 An Earth space elevator cable rotates along with the rotation of the Earth.
 Therefore, the cable, and objects attached to it, would experience upward centrifugal force in the direction opposing the downward gravitational force.
 The higher up the cable the object is located, the less the gravitational pull of the Earth, and the stronger the upward centrifugal force due to the rotation, so that more centrifugal force opposes less gravity.
 The centrifugal force and the gravity are balanced at geosynchronous equatorial orbit (GEO).
 Above GEO, the centrifugal force is stronger than gravity, causing objects attached to the cable there to pull upward on it.
+Because the counterweight, above GEO, is rotating about the Earth faster than the natural orbital speed for that altitude, it exerts a centrifugal pull on the cable and thus holds the whole system aloft.

 The net force for objects attached to the cable is called the apparent gravitational field.
 The apparent gravitational field for attached objects is the (downward) gravity minus the (upward) centrifugal force.
 The apparent gravity experienced by an object on the cable is zero at GEO, downward below GEO, and upward above GEO.

 The apparent gravitational field can be represented this way: